ChrisCross1983/Home-of-wildlife-animals/README.md

 ## Site Structure

-Home of wild animals consists of 5 page website with 4 pages that the user can navigate between via the navigation bar.
+Home of wild animals consists of a 5-page website with 4 pages that the user can navigate between via the navigation bar.
 The  page is the default loading page.
 The Logo is on the left side and is also linked to the Home Page.
-On the right hand site of the logo are four navigation links of [Home](index.html), [Projects](projects.html), [Support](support.html) and [Contact](contact.html).
+On the right-hand site of the logo are four navigation links: [Home](index.html), [Projects](projects.html), [Support](support.html) and [Contact](contact.html).
 The only hidden page is the ["Thank You" page](thankyou.html), which appears when the user completes and submits the form on the contact page.
-Until the screen size of 768px the user can navigate through a burger icon, which hides the navigation links for better vibility.
-When clicked, the menu bar it opens straight down to the bottom of the logo and shows the available options to choose from.
+Until the screen size of 768px the user can navigate through a burger icon, which hides the navigation links for better visibility.
+When clicked, the menu bar opens straight down to the bottom of the logo and shows the available options to choose from.

-## Imagery used

-or under the Acknowlegment section

-## Anything else you want to add that relates to UX/UI

 # Features